spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/configure-proxy.md

 - The kubeconfig file for the Kubernetes cluster where the PCG is deployed.
 The Kubconfig file is used to authenticate with the Kubernetes cluster and deploy the Reach service.

 - Admin access to the Kubernetes cluster where the PCG is deployed.
-The Reach Helm Chart will create namespace, service accounts, and roles in the cluster.
+The Reach Helm Chart will create a namespace, service accounts, and roles in the cluster.

-- The extract utility `zip` and `tar` is installed on the machine you are using to deploy the Helm chart.
+- The extract utilities `zip` and `tar` are installed on the machine you are using to deploy the Helm chart.

 - Tenant administrator access.